The digital native brand, Thursday Boots, has been making a name for themselves for years now—you’ve probably been seeing their ads everywhere.

 The Captain has a variety of materials in the sole designed to reduce the amount of impact you feel when walking and make these boots truly comfortable (the same sole is on the President, and a very similar one for the Vanguard).

-The Poron insoles are great for absorbing shock, and the material is antimicrobial so you won’t get as much foot-stink here.
+The Poron insoles are great for absorbing shock, and the material is antimicrobial, so you won’t get as much foot-stink here.
 Thursday has also outfitted these boots with a cork midsole and a steel shank—these boots will eventually form to your foot as the cork compresses.

 These boots have a DuraEVA Comfort strip, which is usually only found in athletic shoes.
-I’m a fan of the comfort strip, and I’ve found that these are much softer on the soles of my feet when compared to other boots without the comfort strip.
+I’m a fan of the comfort strip, and I’ve found that these are much softer on the soles of my feet when compared to other boots without the Dura EVA comfort strip.

-Last, the brand cements on a studded rubber outsole, which offers a lot of grip in the rain and snow and it holds up well without wearing down in the heel.
+Last, the brand cements on a studded rubber outsole, which offers a lot of grip in the rain and snow, and it holds up well without wearing down in the heel.

 The upper and sole are Goodyear welted, which helps with weather-resistance, and it’s also easy to replace the sole when needed.